Reception, Friday, April 12, 6 p.m. – 8 p.m.

-Celebrating Piscataqua Region Artist Advancement Grant given by the New Hampshire Charitable Foundation.
-This award recognizes the important contribution of working artists to the cultural life of the region by providing an annual financial award to promote the artistic growth of visual artists.
+Celebrating the 2018 recipients of the Piscataqua Region Artist Advancement Grant given by the New Hampshire Charitable Foundation. this prestigious award recognizes the important contribution of working artists to the cultural life of the region by providing an annual financial award to promote the artistic growth of artists and crafts people.
+Featuring Sachiko Akiyama, Assistant Professor, UNH, 2018 award winner and finalists Tara Lewis, BA ‘92 and Jocelyn Toffic, BA ‘07.

 MFA Thesis Exhibition & Senior BA & BFA Exhibition